MirArfan/OOP--Object-Oriented-Programming-/02_Design_Principles/SOLID.md

 Saved to MongoDB: Bob
 User added: Bob
 ```

+>In C#, the `readonly` keyword is commonly used when applying **Dependency Injection**.
+It ensures that the dependency is assigned only once — inside the constructor — and cannot be changed later during runtime.

 ### ✅ Benefits

 - High-level module (UserService) directly database এ depend করে না।